 Reading your credit reports is also important in detecting and stopping fraud.
 If you see an error or suspicious activity on your report, getting it corrected could boost your score.

-8. The goal: Be your own
+8. The goal: Be your own financial advocate.

 The baby step: Renegotiate a new rate for one bill.